shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 ![](tsne-init.jpeg "t-SNE projection of word vectors, colored by gender bias. ")

-The following animation displays consecutive T-sne projections along the running of INLP.
-It is evident that the vectors become increasingly mixed, and are no longer clustered by gender.
+The following animation displays t-SNE projections of the data points as the INLP process progresses It is evident that the vectors become increasingly mixed, and are no longer clustered by gender.
 We also quantified this effect using a measure for cluster purity.

 ![](tsne2_2.gif)